 Q6.
 What would be the impact on colleagues in terms of redundancy if the merger was approved?

 The majority of roles, particularly in frontline services like food stores, nurseries, and travel agencies, are expected to remain unaffected.
-However, there will be duplication of certain roles, particularly in the Head Office – the new Society won’t need two Chief Executives for example, nor two Chief Financial Officers.
+However, there will be duplication of certain roles, particularly in the Head Office.
 So some central roles will be consolidated, and there will, inevitably, be some redundancies.
-We will work closely with those colleagues so affected in a considered way, as it’s important we treat colleagues fairly given the merger and that's the way we do things as a co-operative business.
+We will work closely with those colleagues so affected in a considered way, as it’s important we treat colleagues fairly as that's the way we do things as a co-operative business.
+We expect to be confirming the leadership at the time of the formal member meetings set to approve the merger.
 Right for now though it's very much business as usual for everyone.

-Should the merger proposals move forward and then be approved by members, there would be a very considered process of integration as we become one new Society, and our colleagues would be kept fully informed throughout.
+Should the merger proposals move forward and then be approved by members, there would be a carefully phased process of integration as we become one new Society, and our colleagues would be kept fully informed throughout.
+The full integration process will likely take 2 – 3 years to ensure all the benefits of the merger are fully realised.

 In the meantime, we want to make sure that every colleague can ask questions you might have and we will be holding regular briefings and answering any questions they may have throughout this process.